paaskall/paaskall/README.md

 Here are some ideas to get you started: -->

 🔭 I’m currently student of Ujung Pandang State Polytechnic <br>
-🌱 I’m currently learning Kotlin
+🌱 I’m currently learning Kotlin <br>
 📫 How to reach me: @paskalll_